 The prevailing opinion on both sides seems to be this is war.
 Skeptics cannot concede a single inch to who they perceive as the greatest threats to the population’s health and well being, which further fuels the belief that there is an active conspiracy against the natural community.
-As someone who has spent considerable time on both sides of the aforementioned fence, and immersed in the third, utterly infuriating and almost incoherent and maddening task of navigating various Governmental departments, I am confident in stating that Occam’s Razor applies, or simply put, the easiest answer is the correct one.
+As someone who has spent considerable time on both sides of the aforementioned fence, and immersed in the third, the utterly infuriating and almost incoherent and maddening task of navigating various Governmental departments, I am confident in stating that Occam’s Razor applies, or simply put, the easiest answer is the correct one.
 My observation is that most individuals take the path of least resistance.
 There is no conspiracy.
 Natural bloggers replicate messages from the top down, and the top fears losing their base so cannot change the message even when they know it is not correct.
 Those in the middle do not dare go against messaging in fear of financial loss.
-The skeptics fear giving any credibility to the natural community, so criticize every action.
+The skeptics fear to give any credibility to the natural community, so criticize every action.
 This spiral has continued and grown out of control.
 Both sides are doing a complete disservice to the general population.
 As I wrote in our Elite Biohacking line, natural or synthetic, this is irrelevant.
 Safe and effective.
 I’ll repeat, safe and effective.
 By criticizing virtually every achievement of medical science, natural leaders are discrediting themselves while harming their followers.
 By criticizing the entire supplement industry, skeptics are discrediting themselves while harming their followers.
 Many natural substances have been shown to work, and there is ample reason to launch a product as a supplement and not a drug.
 To paraphrase Ben Goldacre “the medical system is broken, but if the airline industry was broken, we wouldn’t start calling for it to be replaced with flying carpets.
 We’d fix the airline industry.”
 I believe my strategy is arguably an improvement.
 If you’ve followed what we at Drink HRW have done, we have donated product and in some cases additional funds to test for extra markers beyond what grants could cover, under no contract or agreement to not publish the results.
-We have agreed to study what public teams- MDs at hospitals, University Professors etc, have asked to study.
-In the 28 months since launching our product, and a short 21 months since beginning our outreach program and call to action, we have had 2 completed clinical trials on our H2 tablets showing a benefit, 2 more at the time of this writing going through review which are very favourable, 3 more underway with IRB approval and 2 additional set to begin in 2019.
-This is a staggering schedule even for many pharmaceutical companies, and our influence over the results is somewhere between low and non existent.
+We have agreed to study what public teams- MDs at hospitals, University Professors, etc, have asked to study.
+In the 28 months since launching our product, and a short 21 months since beginning our outreach program and call to action, we have had 2 completed clinical trials on our H2 tablets showing a benefit, 2 more at the time of this writing going through review which are very favourable, 3 more underway with IRB approval and 2 additional sets to begin in 2019.
+This is a staggering schedule even for many pharmaceutical companies, and our influence over the results is somewhere between low and nonexistent.
 I also have funded this, and the companies birth and growth, and driven it myself with only a handful of key allies.
 I am not wealthy, I do not come from money.
 I grew up hovering around the poverty line raised until my teens by my single mom, working as a rehab worker.
-This is not a billion dollar project, it is a passion project fueled by curiosity and the search for truth.
+This is not a billion-dollar project, it is a passion project fueled by curiosity and the search for truth.

 On that note, moving forward I will write about subjects relating to health and longevity in which I have spent considerable time reading and attempting to understand.
 Many of these will lead to free advice, while others may drive to products I am creating.
 As always, my products are not cookie cutters.
 They are not designed to fall into what the market trends are.
 They are products I want for myself as I believe they will lead to benefits, perhaps subtle and for others potentially profound, and they are products I now feel obliged to share with all of you.
-In the future I hope to introduce other writers, experts who can share relevant knowledge to increase well being.
+In the future, I hope to introduce other writers, experts who can share relevant knowledge to increase well being.
 If you believe you are one of these experts, send me an email to firstname.lastname@example.org, let’s chat.

 Comments will be approved before showing up.